 - Sweet Potato Chili

 - “Cheesy” Potato Burritos

 Vegan Sugar Cookies

-- Take one disc of dough out of the fridge and roll out to about 1/4-inch thickness.
-I like to roll out dough between two pieces of parchment paper to avoid the rolling pin sticking.
+- Form the dough into a ball.
+Roll it out to be about ¼-inch thick.
+I like to roll out my dough between two sheets of parchment paper to prevent the dough from sticking to the counter.